Allan Donald: 1999 World Cup

 In 2014, Klusener stated in an interview that Donald was not to blame for what happened.
 Klusener stated that he became impatient and, although he made it to the bowler's end, there was genuinely no run.
 After the match, he was cross at himself and regretted attempting the run.

 Donald finished the 1999 World Cup tournament as the second leading wicket taker for South Africa with 16 scalps just one wicket behind Klusener.
 His 16 wickets came at an impressive average of 20.31 and at an economy rate of 3.96.

 Post 1999 World Cup

-His reputation started to take a hit among public following South Africa's exit from the 1999 World Cup as public opinions on him were mostly critical of his approach regarding running between the wickets especially when he engaged in the brainfade runout which cost South Africa a golden chance to reach their first ever World Cup final.
+His reputation started to take a hit among public following South Africa's exit from the 1999 World Cup as public opinions on him were mostly critical of his approach regarding running between the wickets especially when he engaged in the brainfade runout which cost South Africa a golden chance to reach their first World Cup final.
 Although, he was largely successful with the ball throughout the tournament, his World Cup heroics with the ball was largely overshadowed by the runout incident which is still remembered by South Africans.
 He was seen as a villain by many South Africans and he received negative publicity due to media bashing him for his blunder during the crucial stage of the semi-final.
 He received severe opposition from ardent cricket fans upon his arrival to South Africa from England after the World Cup semi-final.